DarkNova30/NLPapp/README.md

 ## Results
 The application successfully identifies sentiment and emotions from the text input, providing users with accurate and timely feedback on their input data.

----

-This `README.md` provides a comprehensive overview of your project, highlighting its purpose, features, and the technology stack used.